|

 Communal Cemetery Extension, France.

-"dear beloved" son of Mr. and Mrs. Willson, of
+"dear beloved" son of Mr Alfred and Mrs

 1, The